Krishna1106/geojson-to-csv-cartogram-web/README.md

 ![Inkscape](Images/jpn10.png?raw=true "Inkscape")

 ### Step 2.4: Export
-Export the map using the following command, replacing `[country_name]` accordingly.
+In Mapshaper, export the map using the following command, replacing `[country_name]` accordingly.
 ```
 $ -o format=geojson bbox precision=0.1 [country_name].json
 ```
 ## Step 3: Generate CSV and JSON file
 Open `geojson2csv_cartogram-web.r` in RStudio.
-Make sure that the GeoJSON file which you just downloaded is in the same folder as `geojson2csv.r`.
+Make sure that the GeoJSON file which you just downloaded is in the same folder.
 Rename `file_name` accordingly.
 Then, click on source.
 In the console, it should say "All done.".

 ![R Script](Images/r1.png?raw=true "R Script")